rrumale/machine-learning-live-labs/oml4py/oml4py1/oml4py1.md

 2. Click **File** > **Rename**, and name it **LabNotebook[ABC]** where **[ABC]** are your initials.

 3. Copy the code lines and paste them in the notebook current cell.
 Click **Run** to execute the code.
 Wait until you get a number in front of the cell, meaning the execution is complete.
+The first block of Python code retrieves the host name and the database service name from your environment.

+    ```
+    # Run the following commands to get your hostname and pluggable database service name
+    import os
+    print('Hostname: ',os.uname()[1])
+    stream = os.popen('lsnrctl status | grep mlpdb1')
+    print('Database service: ',stream.read())
+    ```

 4. Connect to your Oracle 21c Pluggable Database, and check connectivity.
+Verify and change the `host` and `service_name` values with the actual host name and database service name you retrieved in the previous step.

     ```
     <copy>